-- (2) As described in greater detail under "Organizational Structure" and "Certain Relationships and Related Person Transactions-Tax Receivable Agreement," in connection with the completion of this offering, we will enter into the Tax Receivable Agreement with continuing members of Viant Technology LLC, which will provide for the payment by Viant Technology Inc. to certain continuing members of Viant Technology Inc.) of 85% of the amount of the net cash tax savings, if any, that Viant Technology Inc. realizes, or under certain circumstances is deemed to realize, resulting from (1) Viant Technology Inc.'s acquisition of such continuing member's Viant Technology LLC units in connection with this offering and in future exchanges and (2) any payments Viant Technology Inc. makes under the Tax Receivable Agreement (including tax benefits related to imputed interest). - (3) Due to the uncertainty in the amount and timing of future exchanges of Viant Technology LLC units by the continuing members of Viant Technology LLC, and the uncertainty of when those exchanges will ultimately result in tax savings, the unaudited pro forma consolidated financial information assumes that no exchanges of Viant Technology LLC units have occurred and therefore no increases in tax basis in Viant Technology Inc.'s assets or other tax benefits that may be realized thereunder have been assumed in the unaudited pro forma consolidated financial information.
-Up to 1,500,000 Viant Technology LLC units may be exchanged for shares of Class A common stock in the event the underwriters exercise their option to purchase additional shares of Class A common stock.
-If all of the continuing members were to exchange their Viant Technology LLC units, we would recognize a deferred tax asset of approximately \$381.6 million and a liability of approximately \$324.3 million, assuming (i) that the continuing members redeemed or exchanged all of their Viant Technology LLC units immediately after the completion of this offering at the initial public offering price of \$25.00 per share of Class A common stock, (ii) no material changes in relevant tax law, (iii) a constant combined effective income tax rate of 25.0% and (iv) that we have sufficient taxable income in each year to realize on a current basis the increased depreciation, amortization and other tax benefits that are the subject of the Tax Receivable Agreement.
+- (2) As described in greater detail under "Organizational Structure" and "Certain Relationships and Related Person Transactions-Tax Receivable Agreement," in connection with the completion of this offering, we will enter into the Tax Receivable Agreement with continuing members of Viant Technology LLC, which will provide for the payment by Viant Technology Inc. to certain continuing members of Viant Technology LLC (not including Viant Technology Inc.) of 85% of the amount of the net cash tax savings, if any, that Viant Technology Inc. realizes, or under certain circumstances is deemed to realize, resulting from (1) Viant Technology Inc.'s acquisition of such continuing member's Viant Technology LLC units in connection with this offering and in future exchanges and (2) any payments Viant Technology Inc. makes under the Tax Receivable Agreement (including tax benefits related to imputed interest). - (3) Due to the uncertainty in the amount and timing of future exchanges of Viant Technology LLC units by the continuing members of Viant Technology LLC, and the uncertainty of when those exchanges will ultimately result in tax savings, the unaudited pro forma consolidated financial information assumes that no exchanges of Viant Technology LLC units have occurred and therefore no increases in tax basis in Viant Technology Inc.'s assets or other tax benefits that may be realized thereunder have been assumed in the unaudited pro forma consolidated financial information.
+Up to 1,275,000 Viant Technology LLC units may be exchanged for shares of Class A common stock in the event the underwriters exercise their option to purchase additional shares of Class A common stock.
+If all of the continuing members were to exchange their Viant Technology LLC units, we would recognize a deferred tax asset of approximately \$350.0 million and a liability of approximately \$297.5 million, assuming (i) that the continuing members redeemed or exchanged all of their Viant Technology LLC units immediately after the completion of this offering at an assumed initial public offering price of \$23.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), (ii) no material changes in relevant tax law, (iii) a constant combined effective income tax rate of 25.0% and (iv) that we have sufficient taxable income in each year to realize on a current basis the increased depreciation, amortization and other tax benefits that are the subject of the Tax Receivable Agreement.
 These amounts are estimates and have been prepared for informational purposes only.
 The actual amount of deferred tax assets and related liabilities that we will recognize will differ based on, among other things, the timing of the exchanges, the price of shares of our Class A common stock at the time of the exchange and the tax rates then in effect.

-We will hold an economic interest of 17.0% in Viant Technology LLC subsequent to the Reorganization and this offering.
-The 83.0% interest that we do not own represents a non-controlling interest for financial reporting purposes.
+We will hold an economic interest of 14.8% in Viant Technology LLC subsequent to the Reorganization and this offering.
+The 85.2% interest that we do not own represents a non-controlling interest for financial reporting purposes.
 Viant Technology LLC has been and will continue to be treated as a partnership for U.S. federal and state income tax purposes.
 Following the Transactions, Viant Technology Inc. will be subject to United States federal income taxes, in addition to state and local taxes, with respect to our allocable share of any net taxable income generated by Viant Technology LLC.